Blog Post Updated – 12/27/2023

 - Do you sell internationally?

-When you have a good amount of statements, put it away and stop thinking about it.
-In a few days take out the paper with the statements that you have written.
-Read all of the statements that you have written down.
+In a few days, take out the paper with your written statements.
+Read all of the statements that you have written.

-Cross off any of the statements that you know will not work.
-When you are done getting rid of the statements that you do not like, write the statements that you like on a different piece of paper.
-Read them again.
+Cross off any of the artist statements that you do not like.
+Rewrite the statements you like on a different piece of paper and reread them.